ventucode/ACF-Advanced-Search/README.txt

 == Description ==

-This plugin allows to search by content with filters in fields created using Advanced Custom Fields Pro plugin.
+This plugin allows to search by content with filters in fields created using Advanced Custom Fields plugin (Free & Pro).

 Restrict access to search query based on user role is supported.